Iltutmish: Ascension and consolidation of power

 After Mu'izz ad-Din's death in 1206, Qutb al-Din became the ruler of the Delhi Sultanate, which evolved independent of the former Ghurid Empire.
-In 1210, when Qutb al-Din Aibak died unexpectedly in Lahore during a sport game, the local nobles appointed Aram Shah as his successor to prevent instability in the kingdom.
+In 1210, when Qutb al-Din Aibak died unexpectedly in Lahore, the local nobles appointed Aram Shah as his successor to prevent instability in the kingdom.
 However, the nobles in other parts of the Sultanate opposed this decision, and proposed Iltutmish as an alternative, because Aibak used to call him a son, and because he had a distinguished record of service.
 These nobles, led by the military justiciar (Amir-i Dad) Ali-yi Ismail, invited him to occupy the throne.

 Iltutmish marched to Delhi, where he seized the power, and later defeated Aram Shah's forces.
 Some nobles rebelled against his seizure of power, but Iltutmish subjugated them, and had many of them beheaded.

 Minhaj-i-Siraj states that after Aibak's death, the former Ghurid dominions of India (Mamalik-i-Hindustan) had been divided into four parts, centred at: